rajeshpleti/SITHARAMA/Elysium search index .md

 ## 9. Index Management <span id="indexmanagement"><span>

-Kibana requires an index pattern to access the Elasticsearch data that you want to explore.
+Kibana requires an index pattern to access the Elysiumsearch data that you want to explore.
 An index pattern selects the data to use and allows you to define properties of the fields.
 	* Create an index pattern
 	* Explore and configure the data fields
 	* Set the default index pattern
 	* Delete an index pattern

 * To access the Index Patterns view, you must have the Kibana privilege Index Pattern Management.
-To create an index pattern, you must have the Elasticsearch privilege view_index_metadata.
+To create an index pattern, you must have the Elysiumsearch privilege view_index_metadata.
 To add the privileges, open the main menu, then click Stack Management > Roles.
 * If a read-only indicator appears in Kibana, you have insufficient privileges to create or save index patterns.
 The buttons to create new index patterns or save existing index patterns are not visible.
 For more information, refer to Granting access to Kibana.

 ### Create an index pattern